-A hardback notebook (A5 size) is best as it is a lot more hard wearing than a paperback notebook.
-And to make things easier when writing things down or drawing lines; a dot grid notebook is the way to go.
-You want your journal to stand up to daily use, being carried around, and be able to look back on it in the future.
+A hardback notebook (A5 size) is best as it is a lot more hard-wearing than a paperback notebook.
+And to make things easier when writing things down or drawing lines; a dot grid notebook is a way to go.
+You want your journal to stand up to daily use, be carried around, and be able to look back on it in the future.
 So it’s worth spending a little more for a good quality notebook.

 You’ll find that bullet journalists have preferred brands of notebooks – it all depends on your personal needs.
 But if you have a notebook and are really keen to get started – go for it!
 My first bullet journal ever (that I kept for only a few weeks) was just a random one I had at home, and it did me just fine.

-The Scribbles That Matter has a page dedicated for exactly that task which is cool!
-But in my old Leuchtturm I just used the last few pages for pen testing.
+The Scribbles That Matter has a page dedicated to exactly that task which is cool!
+But in my old Leuchtturm, I just used the last few pages for pen testing.

-Some of my personal favourite pens that I use in my BuJo are Paper Mate Flair Medium Tip and Uni Pin Fine Line – both for writing and drawing with.
-I have also just used regular biros, or rollerball pens.
-For lettering I use several different ones including my favourite Pentel Fude Touch Sign Brush Tip Pens, and WHSmith Dual Tip Brush Pens.
+Some of my personal favourite pens that I use in my BuJo are Paper Mate Flair Medium Tip and Uni Pin Fine Line – both for writing and drawing.
+I have also just used regular biros or rollerball pens.
+For lettering, I use several different ones including my favourite Pentel Fude Touch Sign Brush Tip Pens, and WHSmith Dual Tip Brush Pens.
 I have lots of others but that’s a post for another time!

 I am going to assume that you are reading this because you want to set up a bullet journal but don’t know where to start, so it’s not very helpful if I say that what goes inside is up to you, when you don’t even know what to put inside!